If you are an Australian in urgent need of assistance:

 Consular Duty Officer (24 hour): +61 2 6261 3305

 or within Australia only: 1300 555 135 (toll free - local call cost only)

 Embassy in Beirut telephone: +961 1 960600

-Travel Advice and on-line registration for Australians overseas
+Travel Information for Australians

 and remember to take out travel insurance!!

 The Australian Government, through its consular officers, endeavours to provide assistance to Australian citizens within their limits. .
 Australians who choose to travel overseas should be as prepared and self-reliant as possible.
 Our Consular Service Charter outlines what the Embassy and its consular staff can and can't do to assist you.